- In Action

 Our shipowners have first call on our services.
 However, we have previously provided advice on-site for spills of oil originating from offshore platforms, pipelines, storage tanks and other facilities.
 Such advice is provided at our discretion and on a consultancy basis, for which we would charge a daily fee plus expenses.

 Does ITOPF respond on-site for all incidents?

 If the incident is unlikely to result in pollution damage or the spill is small, our attendance on site may not be needed and we can provide advice from the office.
 In some cases, ITOPF’s advice on the assessment of claims for compensation from an incident that occurred some time ago is needed.
-In such cases we may carry out much of the work from the office although our support at meetings to settle claims is sometimes called for.
+In such cases we may carry out much of the work from the office although our support at meetings to discuss the technical merit of claims is sometimes called for.

 Is there anywhere you won’t travel?

 ITOPF's primary role is to provide emergency support and advice for incidents and we aim to be on site as quickly as possible, if warranted by the severity of the incident.
 Nevertheless, we are committed to ensuring the safety of our staff and prior to travel our team will carry out a risk assessment.
 There are usually two risk factors that will affect our ability to travel to an incident:

 Travel risk: i.e. if there are no means of transport that meet our safety criteria.